-PXI uses the PCI interface on a backplane, most of these modules operate at 33MHz and 32 bits wide to provide a BW more than adequate for their intended applications.
-There are just three types of slot:
+PXI uses the PCI interface on a backplane; most of these modules operate at 33MHz and 32 bits wide to provide a BW more than adequate for their intended applications.
+There are just three types of slots:

 - A system slot that accepts a controller or remote interface to a controller